vuvu700/python_perf_opti_exemples/rolling_max/readme.md

 - the array is 5000 elements long
 - the rolling window is 10 long

-for the python version : the parameters ar at line 63 to 65<br>
+for the python version : the parameters ar at line 58 and 72<br>
 for the C version : the parameters ar at line 16 to 23<br>